 Contacting Psychotherapist

-- By telephone: 020 7916 1342 - If I am not available, do leave a brief message and I will promptly respond.
+- By telephone: 020 7916 1342 - If I am not available, do leave a brief message and I will promptly respond

-- By email:therapy@counselling-london.org.uk - Please outline why you are seeking psychotherapy & your central concerns.
+- By email:therapy@counselling-london.org.uk - Please outline why you are seeking psychotherapy

 Initial Psychotherapy Meeting